Pesticides detected in dolphins, birds and fish

 (CNN)A chemical formerly used in pesticides and most recently in carpet-cleaning products has been ingested by wildlife throughout North America, according to a study appearing today in the journal Environmental Science & Technology.

-The blood of dolphins, fish and birds all tested positive for perfluoroalkyl phosphonic acids, one class of a common industrial chemical group used for a variety of purposes, including stain-resistant carpet sprays and nonstick cooking surfaces since the 1950s.
+The blood of dolphins, fish and birds all tested positive for perfluorophosphinic acids, one class of a common industrial chemical group used for a variety of purposes, including stain-resistant carpet sprays and nonstick cooking surfaces since the 1950s.

-Perfluoroalkyl phosphonic acids in particular were used in several pesticide formulations in North America and some countries in Europe since the 1970s, according to Zhanyun Wang, a scientist at the Institute for Chemical and Bioengineering in Zurich.
+Perfluorophosphinic acids in particular were used in several pesticide formulations in North America and some countries in Europe since the 1970s, according to Zhanyun Wang, a scientist at the Institute for Chemical and Bioengineering in Zurich.
 Wang has done extensive research on these chemicals but was not involved in the current study.

 "There is no new information to show if they are increasingly or decreasingly used," Wang said, adding that any information about current use of these chemicals is sketchy at best.
 "More information from the manufacturers is needed."

-Reports from the Environmental Protection Agency suggest that highest production of perfluoroalkyl phosphonic acids in the United States -- somewhere within the range of 4.5 and 227 tons -- occurred between 1998 and 2002.
+Reports from the Environmental Protection Agency suggest that highest production of perfluorophosphinic acids in the United States -- somewhere within the range of 4.5 and 227 tons -- occurred between 1998 and 2002.

 Beginning in 2006, the EPA restricted the use of these chemicals in pesticides, and currently, there are no perfluoroalkyl substances approved for use as inert ingredients in pesticide formulations.
 In a published report, the agency noted that it had "identified human health and environmental risks of concern."

-Yet environmental scientists believe perfluoroalkyl phosphonic acids continue to be used today in commercial products, including rug-cleaning formulas.
+Yet environmental scientists believe perfluorophosphinic acids continue to be used today in commercial products, including rug-cleaning formulas.

 Recently, Amila O. De Silva, a scientist who works for the Canadian government, conducted a small-scale experiment.
 She and her colleagues tested 102 residential dust samples in Vancouver between 2007 and 2008.
-They detected perfluoroalkyl phosphonic acids in 83% of the household dust samples.
+They detected perfluorophosphinic acids in 83% of the household dust samples.

 De Silva then decided to take a look at the wider environment.